 Suggested Messaging

 Based on your extensive research - can you tie the information you have gathered with the product or service that your company sells?
 Can you think about the messaging that you might want to use?
-It's not just about research - it's what you do with the research.

 Where To Find It.